NewsLocal NewsIn Your NeighborhoodBakersfield

 "Maybe, depending on what savings you had in the market, maybe it's not enough," Hegde said.

-Hegde says the trend also carries a lesson for younger workers: start saving early.
-According to Hegde, less than 40% of people between the ages of 50 and 65 are financially prepared for retirement.
+According to Hegde, less than 40% of people ages 50 to 65 are financially prepared for retirement.

 This story was reported on-air by a journalist and has been converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.